jwestfall69/neogeo-diag-bios/docs/tests/comm_test.md

 4. bios -> m1: send HANDSHAKE (0x5a)
 5. m1: accept HANDSHAKE (0x5a)
 6. m1 -> bios: send ACK (0x3c)
+7. bios: accept ACK (0x3c) message
-7. m1: test clearing the receive data port.
+8. m1: test clearing the receive data port.

 <sup>1</sup>As mentioned above the diag m1 runs some tests before the comm test,
 if one of those tests fails the diag m1 will send the [error code] & 0x40 instead of the HELLO message.
-The diag bios is also looking for those error messages while waiting for the HELLO and will display them instead of continuing with the comm test if one is encountered.
+The diag bios is also looking for those error messages while waiting for the HELLO message.
+If one is encountered the error message will be displayed and the comm test will stop.

 If the diag bios doesn't receive the HELLO or ACK message it will result in the corresponding error message to indicate which one failed.
 There is no error